The Toxin, Heavy Metal & Thyroid Connection

 Clean Your Air

 Mercury can be found in the air near coal-burning plants, so to avoid breathing in mercury and increasing your risk for thyroid disease, I recommend using a HEPA filter in your home and office.
+I use AirDoctor® purifiers, which use HEPA technology that is more effective than traditional HEPA filters.
 The Sierra Club created an interactive map that allows you to see if there are any coal-burning power plants in your area.

 Clean Your Water